How to Register a Company in Nigeria: A Step by Step GuideAbbakin

 So your registered name helps your business to be easily identified against public imitations.
-However, this process should not be confused with incorporation as it does not provide trademark protection.
+However, this process should not be confused with business incorporation, and it does not provide trademark protection.

 Step One: Search for availability of name.

-Step Two: You are to submit the duly completed statutory forms with two passport sized photographs attached to the form.
+Since its a business name/enterprise, you are to submit the duly completed statutory forms; with two passport sized photographs of the proprietor or the proprietors.

-Step Three: Pay filing fees at the Corporate Affairs Commission with the application form clearly stating the name of the business.
+At this stage, you are to pay the filing fees at the Corporate Affairs Commission, with the application form clearly stating the name of the business.